vishaljoshi005/Java-Web-Mis/Readme.txt

  	1. For java classes: According to convention
  	2. url patterns : small letters
  	3. method names :  camel case
+ 	4. View JSP pages: All the view jsp pages are in small letters.
 100.Variable:
 	1. Variables names in the JSP pages are camel case.
 	2. In Java classes : all in camel case